-Millions of accounts are currently vulnerable to Password Reset Man-in-the-Middle (MitM) attacks – a form of attack that allows even a relatively unsophisticated attacker to take over user accounts by exploiting poorly designed password reset procedures.
+Millions of accounts are currently vulnerable to a cyber security threat known as Password Reset Man-in-the-Middle (MitM) attacks – a form of attack that allows even a relatively unsophisticated attacker to take over user accounts by exploiting poorly designed password reset procedures.

 It works as follows: The attacker creates a malicious website, where victims “register” to receive free services, software, or a free download.
 When the victim starts entering personal information, the attack begins.
 The attacker uses the information provided during registration to take over a victim’s account on other websites.